![]() |

 When the optic nerve deteriorates, blind spots develop in your visual field, starting with your peripheral (side) vision.
 If left untreated, glaucoma may lead to blindness in both eyes.

 Gonioscopy.
-Gonioscopy is a painless eye test that checks if the angle where the iris meets the cornea is open or closed, showing if either open angle or closed angle glaucoma is present.
+Gonioscopy is a painless Eyesight Test that checks if the angle where the iris meets the cornea is open or closed, showing if either open angle or closed angle glaucoma is present.
 In this test a special lens with an angled mirror is placed on the eye to inspect the drainage angle.
-This can be done with eyedrops, pills, laser treatments

 Glaucoma Surgery.

-glaucoma pictures to glaucoma information |
+glaucoma pictures to glaucoma information